 The MySQL IN Operator is used to restrict the total number of rows returned by the SELECT Statement.
-The MySQL IN Operator checks the given expression against the Values inside the IN operator.
-If there is at least one match, then SELECT Statement returns the records
+The IN Operator checks the given expression against the Values inside it.
+If there is at least one match, then the SELECT Statement returns the records.

 SELECT [Column Names]